Wendy Walsh: Television and radio

 Walsh began her television career in the early 1990s in Los Angeles as a news reporter for the city's UPN affiliate.
 Walsh also served as a west coast correspondent for NBC's Weekend Today show.

 In 1995 and 1996, Walsh was a correspondent and occasional anchor on the entertainment television news program, Extra, appearing on over 200 episodes.
 She also co-hosted How'd They Do That? on The Learning Channel (now TLC).

 Walsh appeared on several reality television shows and pilots in the 1990s and 2000s on various cable networks.

 In 2011, Walsh appeared on The Doctors as a co-host and panelist for the fourth season, in which the show was nominated for an Emmy Awards.

 In 2012, she was a featured commentator providing a psychological analysis into the fictional character Chris Peterson on the DVD box set edition from the TV show Get a Life.

 Since 2015, Walsh has hosted The Dr. Wendy Walsh Show on AM radio station KFI in Los Angeles.

 Controversy

 In 2013, Wendy Walsh was a guest on The O'Reilly Factor.
 She claimed that after she declined an invitation to his hotel suite, he reportedly turned her down as a contributor for his program.
 This contributed to allegations of sexual misconduct against Bill O'Reilly.

 Walsh is part of the #MeToo movement and has been the subject of substantial press coverage.
 In 2017, she was named as one of the "Silence Breakers" for Time's Person of the Year".
-An excerpt from Walsh's interview later gained notoriety after it was turned into an Internet meme.